-climb the biggest shoe in the world. hang out next to a former barn in a trendy art space. go underground and have candlelight lunch in the grotto. feed the bison. travel to ancient China without foreign passports or visas. go see the oldest aqueduct in Russia. wander. try not to litter at the Trash Museum. .
+Climb the biggest shoe in the world.
+Hang out next to a former barn in a trendy art space..
+Go down to the dungeon and have candlelight dinner at the grotto..
+Feed the bison.
+To be in Ancient China without foreign passports and visas.
+See the oldest aqueduct in Russia.
+Wander the pagan treasure trove.
+Try not to litter at the Trash Museum.. .

 The soul demands adventure, and the eyes are curious.
-You don't have to fly to the edge of the world: there are so many curious places in the outskirts of Moscow that you just get a diva.
+You don't have to fly to the edge of the world: there are so many curious places around Moscow that you just marvel!

 The trip will be varied - take worse clothes (spoiler: there will be a trip to the abandoned quarries) and better clothes (for elegant restaurants).
-Most attractions are available all year round, but the brightest emotions are when you go on a trip in the warm season.
+Most of the attractions are available all year round, but the brightest emotions you will experience if you go on a trip in the warm season.

 Unusual sights south of Moscow: quarries, Slavic temples, ancient Chinese city